A Factor-Adjusted Multiple Testing Procedure with Application to Mutual Fund Selection: Simulation Studies

-Table~\ref{Table-1} summaries the average values of $\alpha_T$, $t_{\alpha_T}(\widehat{\FDR}_\lambda ) $, as well as the empirical $\FDP$ and power for a sequence of $T$ values.
+Table~\ref{Table-1} summarizes the average values of $\alpha_T$, $t_{\alpha_T}(\widehat{\FDR}_\lambda ) $, and the empirical $\FDP$ and power for a sequence of $T$ values.
 As expected, both $\alpha_T$ and $t_{\alpha_T}(\widehat{\FDR}_\lambda ) $ are shrinking to zero as $T$ increases, while the empirical power is always one, from which Theorem~\ref{Theorem-2} is verified.
-Moreover, the empirical $\FDP$ is consistently smaller but close to $\alpha_T$, supporting that the FAT procedure can achieve model selection consistency under sparse setting. \csection{REAL DATA ANALYSIS} \csubsection{Background and Data Description}
+Moreover, the empirical $\FDP$s are close to $\alpha_T$.
+These confirm that the FAT procedure can achieve model selection consistency under a sparse setting.